 Note that MessagePro service may not be utilized in any manner to provide access to emergency services including but not limited to 911 or E911 service; and,

+Note that MessagePro services offered on a flat rate basis are subject to fair use limitations.

 Incorporate a Customer waiver of any-and-all class action claims as well as waiver of any- and-all rights to trial by jury;

 If you do not unconditionally accept these Terms of Use, do not register for or use the MessagePro services(s).

-MessagePro reserves the right, at its sole discretion, to modify these Terms of Use at any time without prior notice.
+US-Tech reserves the right, at its sole discretion, to modify these Terms of Use at any time without prior notice.
 Upon change, the revised Terms of Use will supersede prior versions.
-You are advised to visit the MessagePro web site at www.messagepro.com/TOS on a regular basis to review the current Terms of Use as it they apply to the MessagePro services.
+You are advised to visit the US-Tech web site at www.ustech.com on a regular basis to review the current Terms of Use as it they apply to the MessagePro services.
+Separate Terms of Service Apply to MessagePro Care Manager service and can be provided upon request.

-Throughout these Terms of Use the terms “we”, “us”, “our” or “MessagePro” shall refer to MessagePro, Inc., 205 South Hoover Blvd, Suite 203, Tampa, FL 33609.
+Throughout these Terms of Use the terms “we”, “us”, “our” or “MessagePro” shall refer to US-Tech, Inc., 101 Charles Street, suite 300, La Plata, MD 20646.
 The terms “you”, “your”, “subscriber” and “customer” will refer to you or the company that you represent.

-MessagePro services enables for a fee the delivery of SMS (Short Message Service) and MMS (Multimedia Messaging Service) messag via a variety of interfaces.
+US-Tech MessagePro services enables for a fee the delivery of SMS (Short Message Service), MMS (Multimedia Messaging Service), application-to-application (App-to-App) and e-mail messaging via a variety of interfaces.
 The MessagePro services may provide multiple mechanisms to collect and store names, phone numbers, e-mail addresses and other information (“subscriber data”).
-However, utilization of MessagePro services(s) are fully dependent on the express consent of party to whom messages are to be delivered.
-Proof of consent is required in connection with the utilization of MessagePro services(s).
-Prior consent is required even in instances where you have an existing business relationship with the recipient.
+However, utilization of MessagePro services(s) are dependent on the express consent of party to whom messages are to be delivered.
+Proof of consent is generally required in connection with the utilization of MessagePro services(s).
+Prior consent may be required even in instances where you have an existing business relationship with the recipient.
+Relative to App-to-App messaging, downloading and use of a MessagePro application in association with a specific device may be considered as proof of consent hereunder.

-MessagePro service is offered and controlled by MessagePro from its facilities in the United States of America.
+MessagePro service is offered and controlled by MessagePro from its facilities and hosted platforms in the United States of America.
 MessagePro services, including any software we may provide in connection with that services, may be subject to applicable U.S. export control laws and economic sanctions regulations.
 The Company makes no representations that MessagePro services is appropriate or available for use in other locations.
 Those who access or use the MessagePro service from other jurisdictions do so at their own volition.

-Subject to your compliance with these Terms of Use and applicable law as well as timely payment of applicable fees, MessagePro grants you a limited, non-exclusive, non-assignable, non-transferable, non-sub licensable, revocable license to access MessagePro provided software, applications and documentation as necessary to utilize the MessagePro services(s) solely for your own personal and business use and not for further resale.
+Subject to your compliance with these Terms of Use and applicable law as well as timely payment of applicable fees, MessagePro grants you a limited, non-exclusive, non-assignable, non-transferable, non-sub licensable, revocable license to access MessagePro provided network, platforms, software, applications and documentation as necessary to utilize the MessagePro services(s) solely for your own personal and business use and not for further resale.
 You acknowledge that updates to MessagePro services may require re-installation of subscriber software and applications from time to time and that updated services may not contain all features and functions of prior releases.